 |30||Paid salary to temporary assistant||600|

-|Withdrew cash for private use (this called drawings)||500|
+|Withdrew cash for private use (i.e., drawings)||500|

 The cash account is now made up for the month of June, all money received being debited, and all money paid being credited.

-- The cash in hand, a debit balance at 1 June, is your starting capital in this particular instance, being the sole asset and property possessed by the business on this date.
+1. The cash in hand, a debit balance at 1 June, is your starting capital in this instance, being the sole asset and property possessed by the business on this date.

-- The shape formed by the line which runs across the top of the account and the line running down between the credit and the debit side is the reason why these are popularly known as ‘T accounts‘.
+7. The shape formed by the line running across the top of the account and the line running down between the credit and the debit side is the reason why these are popularly known as T accounts.

-Focus Points While Preparing a Cash Account
+Focal Points When Preparing a Cash Account

-- The $ sign need only be shown at the top of each cash column, and should not appear against the individual receipts and payments.
+3. The $ sign need only be shown at the top of each cash column, and should not appear against the individual receipts and payments.

-- The correct and vertical alignment of the figures in the money columns will make additions easier at the balancing-up stage.
+6. The correct and vertical alignment of the figures in the money columns will make additions easier at the balancing-up stage.

 Balancing the Cash Account

-The folio or page numbers relating to the opposite and corresponding double entry have been inserted in the narrow folio column in front of each amount, prior to the posting of the double-entry in the separate ledger accounts.
+The folio or page numbers relating to the opposite and corresponding double entry have been inserted in the narrow folio column in front of each amount, prior to posting the double entry in the separate ledger accounts.

-The balance of cash in hand at 30 June ($1,352.00) is the difference between the debit total of $4,125.00 and the total of the payments ($2,773.00).
+The balance of cash in hand on 30 June ($1,352.00) is the difference between the debit total of $4,125.00 and the total of the payments ($2,773.00).
 This balancing figure of $1,352.00 is inserted as an additional item on the credit side above the total.

 The difference or balance on an account should never be left suspended in mid-air.
 In the case of the cash account, the balance will be entered as the last item on the credit side above the total, and then brought down below the debit total on the opposite side.

-In balancing, remember to deduct the total of the payments from the total of the receipts, only inserting the difference (which is the balance) on the credit side above the total on the right-hand side of the cash account.
+In balancing, remember to deduct the total of the payments from the total of the receipts, only inserting the difference (i.e., balance) on the credit side above the total on the right-hand side of the cash account.

-- Bring down the same amount shown on the credit side above as a debit balance now below the total on the left-hand side of the account.
+2. Bring down the same amount shown on the credit side above as a debit balance now below the total on the left-hand side of the account.
 This debit balance is simply the excess receipts overpayments.

-- Cash account totals must be on the same horizontal level, and the lower line should be double-ruled to indicate a total.
+3. Cash account totals must be on the same horizontal level, and the lower line should be double-ruled to indicate a total.

-- With a little concentration, these simple cash book exercises will quickly teach you how to record elementary cash transactions, leading to the routine of ledger posting.
+4. With a little concentration, these simple cash book exercises will quickly teach you how to record elementary cash transactions, leading to the routine of ledger posting.